In situ characterization of qubit control lines: a qubit as a vector network analyzer

 By setting $\delta\omega = 0$ and varying $A_x$ one can perform the experiment for different $\omega_z$ and identify the transfer function of the $z$ line in the range of frequencies $\Gamma_1, \Gamma_2 \ll \omega_z \ll \omega_0$ which are most relevant for the frequency control of the qubit with $\Gamma_{1,2}$ being the relaxation and dephasing rates of the qubit, respectively.

-For weakly anharmonic qubits, such as the transmon, the two-level approximation becomes invalid when the Rabi frequency approaches the anharmonicity, $\sim~300$~MHz.
-To overcome this problem we can exploit off-resonant driving ($\delta \omega \neq 0$).
-In this case we can extend the analysis to higher frequencies at the expense of the signal amplitude.
+For weakly anharmonic qubits, such as the Transmon, the two-level approximation breaks down when $A_x$ starts being a considerable fraction of the anharmonicity, about 350~MHz for the qubits used here.
+To mitigate this problem, we can exploit off-resonant driving ($\delta \omega < 0$), which increases the $\Omega_R$ at the same $A_x$ and also allows higher $A_x$ because the frequency of the drive is further from the frequency of the $\ket{1}$-$\ket{2}$ transition.
+This allows us to extend the analysis to higher frequencies at the expense of signal amplitude.

 Both $A_z$ and phase $\phi_z$ for a given frequency $\omega_z$ can be determined directly from the observables in the laboratory or the first rotating frames, such as the excited state population of the qubit.
 However, it is more convenient to perform tomography and reconstruct the oscillation of the qubit state in the second rotating frame by post-processing.
-Removing the fast population oscillation with frequency $\omega_0$, $\Omega_R$ and leaving only the signal varying with the frequency $\omega_R$ allows for a substantial reduction of the required sampling rate and more robust fitting.
-The experimental procedure is summarized by the following steps. \begin{itemize} \item Apply $x$-drive with $z$-drive off ($A_z =0$) and fit data to extract $\Omega_{R}$ (Fig.~\ref{fig:trace}a). \item Set $\omega_z = \Omega_{\rm R}$ and use tomography pulses to reconstruct $\langle \sigma'_x(t) \rangle$, $\langle \sigma'_y(t) \rangle$ and $\langle \sigma'_z(t) \rangle$ in the first rotating frame (Fig.~\ref{fig:trace}b). \item Post-process the data to reconstruct $\langle \sigma''_x(t) \rangle$, $\langle \sigma''_y(t) \rangle$ and $\langle \sigma''_z(t) \rangle$ in the second rotating frame (Fig.~\ref{fig:trace}c). \item Fit the resulting data to Rabi oscillations described by (\ref{H2d}) to extract $A_z$ and $\phi_z$ for given $\omega_z$. \item Repeat the sequence for different $\Omega_R$ to cover the necessary frequency range. \end{itemize}
+Removing the fast population oscillation with frequency $\Omega_R$ and leaving only the signal varying with the frequency $\omega_R$ allows for a substantial reduction of the required sampling rate and more robust fitting.
+The experimental procedure is summarized by the following steps. \begin{itemize} \item Apply $x$ drive with $z$ drive off ($A_z =0$) and fit data to extract $\Omega_{R}$ (Fig.~\ref{fig:trace}a). \item Set $\omega_z = \Omega_{\rm R}$, apply both $x$ and $z$ drives and use tomography pulses to reconstruct $\langle \sigma'_x(t) \rangle$, $\langle \sigma'_y(t) \rangle$ and $\langle \sigma'_z(t) \rangle$ in the first rotating frame (Fig.~\ref{fig:trace}b). \item Post-process the data to reconstruct $\langle \sigma''_x(t) \rangle$, $\langle \sigma''_y(t) \rangle$ and $\langle \sigma''_z(t) \rangle$ in the second rotating frame.
+Fit the resulting data to Rabi oscillations described by (\ref{H2d}) to extract $A_z$ and $\phi_z$ for given $\omega_z$ (Fig.~\ref{fig:trace}c). \item Repeat the sequence for different $\Omega_R$ to cover the necessary frequency range. \end{itemize}